ic-Solutions/neetadvisor/_posts/2021-07-07-neet-beyond-mbbs-bds-bams-bhms.md

 **Career After BHMS** - Pharmacist, Doctor, Consultant, Researcher, Public Health Specialist, Medical Assistant, Lecturer, etc.

 **NEET ADVISOR: Your One Stop Career Solution**
 With a diversity of options and a limited number of seats, there is always a challenge to get everything right.
-While you work on exams, let NEET ADVISOR take care of your counselling and admission procedures.
+While you work on exams, let NEET ADVISOR take care of your NEET counselling and admission procedures.

 **NEVER STAY IN DOUBT WHEN YOU COME TO NEET ADVISOR!**
 {: .text-center .mt-5}